sniffnet/sniffnet.github.io/_layouts/home.md

 <div align="center">
   <img id="myShadowBig" width="100%" src="{{ 'assets/img/overview_page.png' | relative_url }}" alt="" />
   <br/><br/>
- Cross-platform, Intuitive, Reliable
+ Cross-platform.
+Intuitive.
+Reliable.
  </div>

 <hr/>

 <h2 class="myHeading"> What is Sniffnet? </h2>
 Sniffnet is a <b>network monitoring tool</b> to help you easily keep track of your Internet traffic.<br/>
-Whether you want to <b>gather statistics</b>, or you need to <b>inspect more in depth</b> what's going on in your network, this app will get you covered.
+Whether you want to <b>gather statistics</b>, you’re curious to see <b>who you are exchanging data with</b>, or you need to <b>inspect more in depth</b> what's going on in your network, this app will get you covered.

 <hr/>